 - Press and add hanging aids to ensure the garment can be stored appropriately.

-The course is designed for sewers who want to master couture construction techniques and either alter commercial patterns or learn patternmaking techniques to produce a garment with a couture fit and finish.
+The course suits advanced sewers who want to master couture construction techniques and either alter commercial patterns or learn patternmaking techniques to produce a garment with a couture fit and finish.